 Concerning “those who fear the LORD and who meditate on His name,” God promises, “They shall be Mine … on the day that I make them My jewels. … Then you shall again discern between the righteous and the wicked, between one who serves God and one who does not serve Him” (Malachi 3:16-18).

-Isaiah—another prophet of God—painted a similar picture, one where “justice will dwell in the wilderness, and righteousness remain in the fruitful field.
+Isaiah, another prophet of God, described a future time when “justice will dwell in the wilderness, and righteousness remain in the fruitful field.
 The work of righteousness will be peace, and the effect of righteousness, quietness and assurance forever” (Isaiah 32:16-17).

-Those are just a handful of the spiritual equations God gives us in the Bible—but you don’t have to believe this article.
-You don’t even have to believe God—because the fact is, your beliefs have absolutely no impact on reality.
-The universe works the way God designed it to work, both physically and spiritually, and you can’t change that.
+You don’t even have to believe God.
+Do you know why?
+Because your beliefs have absolutely no impact on reality.
+The universe works the way God designed it to work, both physically and spiritually, and no one can change that.
+Not you, not Bob, not anyone.

-But because God loves us and wants the best for us, He’s given us the spiritual principles and equations we need to get the most out of this life—and the next.
+These are the spiritual laws we need in order to get the most out of this life—and the next.

 If we’re smart, we won’t let that go to waste.